 - Always be with the best people - This seems obvious, but it's not always easy to practice.
 Sometimes you'll be drawn to people who you think have all the answers.
 They never do.
 Great minds typically have equally great flaws to balance them out.
 Einstein was an emotional failure.
 John Lennon was violent early in his career.
 Michael Jackson - Martha Stewart - Bill Cosby...
 On the surface, all of these people had their act together, but over time, you'd find that each has their skeletons.
 Nobody is perfect, and I'm not saying that you should lock yourself indoors and only hang out with your mother.
 That's a terrible idea.
 You SHOULD go out and try new things.
 Meet new people.
 Get a little weird.
 But don't blow off your nephew's birthday party just to hang out with that cool guy who's constantly saying things like "reality is an awakening of supra-unified consciousness".
 That guy's probably a Scientologist who wants to harvest your blood.
 Instead, focus on the people who love you and make you the happiest.
 Even if it's your stupid brother who get's drunk and tries to play the guitar in front of everyone, but just ends up embarrassing the entire family.
-You're just as stupid in your own way.
-Besides, your brother cares about you more than blood-harvest guy ever will.
+Your brother cares about you more than blood-harvest guy ever will.

 Have a happy new year, and relax with purpose.